rienafairefr/pynYNAB/README.rst

 API Documentation
 -----------------

-See the wiki 'WIKI'_ for an extended explanation and usage examples
+See the wiki `WIKI`_ for an extended explanation and usage examples

 Preventing harm to nYnab servers
 ---------------------------